noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - event sources: kinesis, sqs, dynamodb streams
 - invocation model error behavior: how each invocation model handles errors
   - sync: no retries
-  - async: built in retries thrice or twice
+  - async: built in retries configurable 0-2 times
+    - up to 6 hours, configurable by the maximum age of event setting
   - polling: depends on event soruce

 #### event source mapping